belle2/basf2/online_book/basf2/b2bii.rst

 Analysis with b2bii
 -------------------
 With Belle MDST in hand, you can use it for your first b2bii analysis.
-It is very simple, just add two lines in your script:
+It is very simple, just replace `inputMdst` in your script with two simple lines:

 .. code-block:: python